MagmaMines/Beyoneer/Documents/Tos.md

 ### Terms of service

-By using Beyoneer v1.11, whether through the Web Editor, the Marketplace, or the Android APK, you agree to the following terms set by MagmaMinesTeam.
+By using Beyoneer IDE, whether through the Web Editor, the Marketplace, or the Android APK, you agree to the following terms set by MagmaMinesTeam.

 1. Editor Usage (Offline)
 Beyoneer is a local-first development tool.
 Users are granted a non-exclusive license to use the Redirection Engine for coding and previewing projects.